IMEMR

 Rights and permissions

-1- Department of Clinical Psychology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran., Department of Clinical Psychology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
+1- Department of Clinical Psychology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran, Department of Clinical Psychology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-2- Islamic Azad University, Yazd Branch, Iran.
+2- Department of Clinical Psychology, Islamic Azad University, Yazd Branch, Yazd, Iran

-Abstract (54 Views)
+Abstract (306 Views)

 Keywords: